peterNordin/IndexingCSVParser/README.md

 - Error handling is currently absent, it is assumed that no read errors on the file occur.
 - The data file must be "well formed" the same separator charter must be used in the entire file.
 - The parser does not yet support "enclosure".
 A way to enclose text containing the separator character without it being interpreted as a separator.
-- No automated testing (and more test examples are needed).
-- Supports only CRLF or LF EOL characters, (but this is enough for my own needs).
+- Supports only CRLF or LF EOL characters.
 - Only supports ASCII input (no Unicode support).

 ## License